Paul Goldschmidt Player Props: Cardinals vs. Giants

 Paul Goldschmidt At The Plate

-- Goldschmidt has an OPS of .869, fueled by an OBP of .383 to go with a slugging percentage of .486.
-All three of those stats are best among St. Louis hitters this season.
+- Among qualified batters in MLB action, his batting average ranks 26th, his on-base percentage ranks 16th, and he is 27th in the league in slugging.

-- Among qualifying hitters in baseball, his batting average ranks 24th, his on-base percentage ranks 15th, and he is 32nd in the league in slugging.
+- Goldschmidt has reached base via a hit in 42 games this year (of 65 played), and had multiple hits in 23 of those games.

-- Looking at the 64 games he has played this year, he's hit a home run in six of them (9.4%), and in 3.5% of his trips to the plate.
+- Looking at the 65 games he has played this year, he's hit a home run in seven of them (10.8%), and in 3.8% of his trips to the dish.

-- In 28.1% of his games this season, Goldschmidt has had at least one RBI.
-He's picked up more than one in 12.5% and driven in three or more of his team's runs in one contest.
+- Goldschmidt has driven home a run in 19 games this year (29.2%), including more than one RBI in 13.8% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.